Walgreens The Thread

 Surgery for raised acne scars typically involves breaking up the scar tissues.
 In most cases, surgery for raised scars is followed by injections for a few months in order to achieve best results.

 • Cryosurgery is an acne scar treatment for raised acne scars, including keloid acne scars.
 Cryosurgery involves freezing the scar tissue, which causes it to die and eventually fall off.
 Generally, cryotherapy is used along with corticosteroid injections for best results.
-Since cryotherapy may cause permanent light spots on the skin, it’s not recommended for people of color.
+Since cryotherapy may cause permanent light spots on the skin, it may not be recommended for people of color.

-• Dermal fillers for hypertrophic acne scars (but not icepick scars) plump up the scars to reduce their appearance.
-This procedure is safe and effective and involves filling scars with a substance like collagen, fat from your body or another substance.
-Some dermal fillers are temporary and last 6 to 18 months before the procedure needs to be repeated.
+• Dermal fillers for depressed or sunken acne scars plump up the skin to reduce their appearance.
+This procedure involves filling scars with collagen or another substance.
+Some dermal fillers are temporary and only last a few months before the procedure needs to be repeated.
 Other types of dermal fillers are permanent.

-• Radiofrequency treatment, or radiotherapy, is a procedure for pitted acne scars, including deep icepick and boxcar scars.
-This therapy tightens the skin using radio frequencies, and it makes pitted scars less noticeable.
+• Radiofrequency treatment, or radiotherapy, tightens the skin using radio frequencies, and it may make pitted scars less noticeable.
 Radiofrequency treatment needs to be repeated every one to four months for best results.
-Afterward, your skin may have a pinkish color for a few days, and you’ll need to apply a sunscreen with an SPF of 30 or higher for at least a week afterward.
+Following treatment, your skin may have a pinkish color for a few days, and you’ll need to apply a sunscreen with an SPF of 30 or higher or avoid sun exposure.

 Explore more